 The Infinite Resource: The Power of Ideas on a Finite Planet (non-fiction), which looks at the environmental and natural resource challenges of climate change, energy, water, and food, and charts a course to meet those challenges by investing in the scientific and technological innovation needed to overcome them, and by changing our policies to encourage both conservation and critical innovations.

 Nexus and Crux (fiction).
 These philosophical science fiction thrillers look at the impact of an increasingly plausible technology that could link human minds, and the impact such a technology could have on society and on the human condition, for both good and ill.
-Along the way, issues of civil liberties, surveillance, Buddhist conceptions of mind, and responsibilities of scientists to society are explored.
-Nexus has been optioned for a film by Paramount pictures and director Darren Aronofsky (The Black Swan).
+Along the way, issues of civil liberties, surveillance, Buddhist conceptions of mind, and the responsibilities of scientists to society are explored.
+Nexus has been optioned for a film by Paramount Pictures and director Darren Aronofsky (The Black Swan).

 More Than Human: Embracing the Promise of Biological Enhancement (non-fiction), which looks at the science of enhancing the human mind, body, and lifespan, and the effects that will have on society.